UWC Procedures

 4.9 Decision of the hearing panel

-If a party is found responsible, the hearing panel will consider whether to provide remedies and impose a penalty.
-The Secretary will inform the hearing panel about the nature of previous remedies and penalties that Yale has applied in similar circumstances.
-The Secretary will also describe any formal Yale discipline previously imposed on the respondent, and the hearing panel may consider this prior discipline in imposing a penalty in the current matter.
+If a party is found responsible, the hearing panel will consider whether to provide remedies and/or impose a penalty (disciplinary sanctions).
+The Director will inform the hearing panel about the nature of previous remedies and penalties that Yale has applied in similar circumstances.
+The Director will also describe any formal Yale discipline previously imposed on the respondent, and the hearing panel may consider this prior discipline in imposing a penalty in the current matter.

 Remedies offered to complainants to restore equal access to Yale’s programs and activities may include: